Lei-Tin/CTerm/README.md

 ### Changing color of current terminal session

-To obtain a change in colors in the current session, you can supply one the following list of options to the call `ct <OPTION>`
+To obtain a change in colors in the current session, you can supply one the following list of osptions to the call `ct <OPTION>`

 List of options
   * -b, --black